SERVICES

 Dental Implants or Dentures are an important investment in yourself.
 Having the option to break this investment down into monthly payments can help make these life-changing services more accessible and easier to fit into your budget.
 We work with a variety of financing providers that offer payment plans to cover either all or part of your dental implant procedure.
 This is a great option for all patients, especially those who are on a fixed income.
 With these flexible financing options, you can enjoy the benefits of a healthy, beautiful smile without breaking the bank.

-caring for your dentures and partials
+caring for your dentures

-Be careful when cleaning your denture or partial in the sink.
+Be careful when cleaning your denture in the sink.
 Setting out a folded towel or filling the sink with water prior to handling them can help prevent your dentures from breaking if you accidentally drop them.

 Your dentures need to be kept moist when you are not wearing them.
 We recommend you keep them in a cleaning solution or water to help prevent them drying out or losing their shape.